Career Timeline of Jill Biden: Major Achievements and Milestones

 May 2018: Commencement Address at Bishop State Community College

-In May 2018, Jill Biden delivered a commencement address at Bishop State Community College in Alabama, encouraging graduates to believe in their ability to achieve anything despite life's obstacles.
+In May 2018, Jill Biden delivered a commencement address at Bishop State Community College in Alabama.

 February 2019: Address to Newport News Apprentice School Graduates

-March 2019: Enthusiastic Support for Husband's Presidential Run
+March 2019: Report on Jill Biden's Enthusiasm for Husband's Presidential Run

-In March 2019, reports indicated that Jill Biden was enthusiastically in favor of her husband, Joe Biden, running in the 2020 United States presidential election and she was a key participant in his decision-making process.
+In March 2019, it was reported that Jill Biden was "enthusiastically" in favor of her husband, Joe Biden, running in the 2020 United States presidential election and was a key participant in his decision-making process.

 Where the Light Enters: Building a Family, Discovering Myself